 There is no rule of thumb for runlength or number of replications.
 Each is model dependent.
 The number of replications affects statistical accuracy of performance measures; specifically, it affects the width of any confidence interval estimators.
-Other talks in the introductory track address these and other statistical issues range of each model input parameter, to be simulated to represent the alternatives of interest.
+Other talks in the introductory track address these and other statistical issues.